matt-64/matt-64/README.md

 At this moment:

-- 🔭 I’m currently working on Galaxy zoo kaggle challenge exercice
+- 🔭 I’m currently working on RNN & lstm exercice
 - 🌱 I’m currently learning on Computer Vision